 Corrupted boot files

 This error message shows that the computer OS cannot locate a valid boot device during startup.
+The same situation may also happens in notebook and shows "no bootable image found, notebook will be shut down."
 There can be quite a few reasons that lead leads to a nonfunctional system, leaving you in a state of uncertainty.
 Some common causes of The system cannot find, and bootable device" error is as follows:

 - Improper BIOS/UEFI settings